alvineebai/Alvine-kubernetes/10-advanced-scheduling/readme.md

 **The Kube-scheduler** performs scheduling in kubernetes clusters by placing pods on nodes to optimize resources and maintain high availability of deployed applications.

 Kubernetes allows you to define your scheduling algorithms or to use advanced scheduling techniques such as:
-- **Node Selector,
+- **Node Selector,**
-- Node Affinity,
+- **Node Affinity,**
-- Pod Affinity/Anti-Affinity,
+- **Pod Affinity/Anti-Affinity,**
-- Taints and Tolerations**
+- **Taints and Tolerations**

-**Note:** To better observe the scheduling effect, you need a cluster with at least 2 worker nodes
+**Note: To better observe the scheduling effect, you need a cluster with at least 2 worker nodes**

 ### The Node Selector
 Here the goal is to constraint the scheduler to place the pod on a specific node.
-To perform this, you need to add a label on the node then use that label in the pod specifications with the NodeSelector field.
+To perform this, you need to add a label on the node then use that label in the pod specifications with the `nodeSelector` field.
 - To add a label to a node, we can use the `kubectl label` command:
 ```bash
 kubectl label nodes <node-name> key=value